salsita/node-pg-migrate/docs/src/migrations/types.md

 | `type_name`     | [Name](/migrations/#type) | name of the type to rename |
 | `new_type_name` | [Name](/migrations/#type) | name of the new type       |

 The destination name is unqualified in the generated SQL.
-A destination object may repeat the source schema, but cannot specify a different schema.
-When a destination schema is provided, use the object form for the source name too;
+If a destination object specifies a schema, it must match the source schema.
+Use `{ schema, name }` for schema-qualified names so automatic reversal preserves the source schema;
 the schema cannot be inferred from a string name or the database search path.

-Automatic reversal preserves the source schema.
+Qualified `PgLiteral` names can produce invalid SQL, including during automatic reversal.
+Use structured name objects instead, or use `pgm.sql` with explicit SQL in both your up and down migrations.

-An undefined schema is treated as omitted.
-Explicit schemas are compared before decamelization, including empty strings: an empty destination schema is rejected when the source schema is omitted or nonempty; matching empty schemas remain unqualified.
+To move a type between schemas, use SQL explicitly, for example `pgm.sql('ALTER TYPE "old_schema"."my_type" SET SCHEMA "new_schema"')`.

-Moving a type between schemas requires separate SQL and an explicit down migration to reverse that move.
+Provide the corresponding SQL in your down migration to reverse that move.

 ## Operation: `alterType`